Professional Development for Faculty and Staff

 - Working with International Students is a one to one and a half hour presentation that covers the Office of International Students & Scholars (OISS) services and programs, information about international students at UNH and transition/adjustment issues from the student’s perspective.
 Strategies for developing more positive interactions with the international community will be discussed.
 Presentation can be customized to address department-specific concerns and interests.
 Contact Leila Paje-Manalo in the OISS Office by EMAIL.

 - Working with Students with Disabilities is a presentation that provides an overview of various disabilities and how they impact students on a college campus.
 Relevant laws and policies with respect to supporting students with disabilities, issues and protecting their confidentiality are discussed.
 Activities will address common questions such as those relating to the validity of extended examination time for some individuals with disabilities.
-For more information, contact Kathy Berger by EMAIL.
+For more information, contact D.S.S. to inquire about this training.
+603-862-2607

 - Working with Student Veterans is a one to one-and-a-half hour workshop provideing information about the psychological and social challenges facing student veterans.
 The workshop uses data gathered from UNH student veterans to discuss three areas: 1) specific demographics and challenges of the UNH student veteran community 2) utilization and levels of satisfaction with UNH services and 3) recommendations for improving UNH services for student veterans.
 As a result of attending this workshop, participants will develop greater sensitivity to the needs of student veterans as well as learn of valuable resources to help them in their transition to the university.
 The workshop can be customized to meet specific departmental needs.
 Contact Dr. David Cross in the UNH Counseling Center at 862-2090, or by EMAIL.

 - Bias Gallery: For many years, Residential Life has been collecting reports and artifacts from bias incidents in the residence halls.
 We’ve put together a large gallery of artifacts which shows the cumulative effect of hate language, prejudice and discrimination at UNH.
 This program includes a viewing of the bias gallery followed by a guided discussion about how bias affects the students we work with.
 The program will conclude with ideas for creating a safe and welcoming space for all students at UNH.
-Shannon Marthouse, Assistant Director of Residential Life, will facilitate this program with a hall director and any size group can be accommodated.
-For more information, contact Shannon Marthouse at 862-0216 or by EMAIL.
+For more information, contact Belle Vukovich Kenoyer at 862-0216 or by EMAIL.